-When it comes to Thursday night dinner ideas, I’m always in two minds when I step into the kitchen.
+When it comes to Thursday night dinner ideas, I’m usually in two minds.

-On the one hand, it’s almost the end of the week, and I just want something easy.
-I’m tired, and takeout seems like the best plan.
+It’s almost the end of the week, and I just want something easy.
+But then, it’s also almost the weekend, and that means celebrating!

 I love every word in that title.
 Stir-fries are some of my favorite fast meals, and chicken is always a safe bet.
 If it’s easy, you know I’m in!

 This one-pot wonder cooks everything together, making cleanup a breeze.

 The sauce is super simple to throw together, but you can always use something from the store to make this even faster.